syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectorTargetChange
 {:#events:connectortargetchange}

-Triggers when the connectors' target point is changed
+Triggers when the connector's target point is changed

 <table class="params">